 Parking lot design can also have a huge impact on site safety.
 For pedal error incidents, nose-in parking along buildings or storefronts can be a risk.
 In the event of driver error, a vehicle will plow into whatever the stall is pointed at, whether it be an exposed patio, glassed dining room, retail area, or office space.

 “Most of the big-box stores, your Costcos and Walmarts, have designed away nose-in parking for quite some time.
 It’s generally smaller stores, convenience stores, and strip malls, that still embrace this design,” says Reiter.

 Drive aisles can be another big issue when they point directly at store entrances, many of which feature wheelchair ramps.
 “There is a danger that drivers proceeding down drive aisles while looking for a parking place might lose control of their vehicle for whatever reason, and they just keep going right up the ramp,” says Reiter.
 “It seems like it shouldn’t happen as much, but it happens a lot.”

 Safety bollards and storefront protection

 Even the most careful drivers can be susceptible to error.
-The most rigorous driving regulations won't prevent this.
-What is more key is to recognize potential hazards before they occur, and finding design solutions to reduce or mitigate the risk that they create.
+The most rigorous driving regulations won’t prevent this.
+It’s important to recognize potential hazards before they occur, and find design solutions to reduce or mitigate the risk that they create.